Application Collectors

 )

-In the response, AIDR returns the processed data and detector findings based on the input policy configured in your AIDR account and assigned to the collector.
+In the response, AIDR returns the processed data and detector findings based on the event policy rules configured in your AIDR console and assigned to the collector.

 Result: {